Monitoring and Alerts Configuration

 Examples

-Here are some examples of metric monitors you can create to monitor OpenTelemetry host metric.
+Here are some examples of metric monitors you can create to monitor OpenTelemetry host metrics.
 You can create them using the UI:

 To monitor CPU usage: